 Part 7 asks for the name, date of birth, and country of birth of the foreign worker’s spouse and children.
 This section also requires the employer to indicate whether the family members are applying for green cards in the U.S. or at a U.S. consulate abroad.

-Part 8 merely requires the employer’s signature, daytime contact number, email address, and the job title of the person signing on behalf of the employer.
+Part 8 merely requires the employer’s signature, daytime contact number, mobile number (if any) email address, and the job title of the person signing on behalf of the employer.

 Part 9 is completed by the employer’s immigration attorney (if applicable) and requires the attorney’s name, contact information, and signature.